karthik86248/BANG-Billion-Scale-ANN/README.md

 The source code for each variant is present in the resepctive folders.

 ## Prerequisities
-* Sufficient Host RAM to store the graph per the dataset
+* Sufficient Host RAM to store the graph per the dataset (Highest being 640 GB for DEEP1B)
 * NVIDIA A100 80GB GPU card
 * CUDA version >= 11.8
 * gcc and g++ 11.0 or higher (C++11 support)